YZY-Jaeger/docana-project-report-zeyuan_buket_anna/README.md

 Previously, we conducted a TF-IDF analysis on several gaming-related subreddits to identify key terms and examined the sentiment of the sentences in which these terms appeared.
 This exploratory work suggested a connection between team play and emotional responses in gamer discussions.
 Building on this, and supported by existing research, we focus here on how anger expressions relate to game type, subreddit, and genre groups.

+Meta-analyses (e.g., Anderson et al., 2010) have shown that violent video games increase aggression while reducing empathy and prosocial behavior.
-The literature highlights that playing with weak teammates elicits anger (Greitemeyer & Mügge, 2014), situating this project within the broader framework of the General Learning Model (GLM).
-The GLM posits that video game content strongly influences social behavior—violent games tend to increase aggression and reduce prosocial behavior, while prosocial games promote the opposite effects.
+This situates this project within the broader framework of the General Learning Model (GLM), as proposd by Buckley and Anderson (2006).
+The GLM posits that video game content strongly influences social behavior — violent games tend to increase aggression and reduce prosocial behavior, while prosocial games promote the opposite effects.
 These effects are bidirectional and can manifest both immediately and over long-term repeated exposure.

+However, violent content is not the only factor driving anger.
+Smith et al. (2019) identify miscommunication and diverging goals within teams as internal stressors, while Behnke et al. (2021) report that weak teammates can elicit anger.

-Meta-analyses (e.g., Anderson et al., 2010) have confirmed that violent video games increase aggressive thoughts, emotions, and behaviors while decreasing empathy and helping tendencies.
-Since cooperative behavior and empathy counteract aggression (Eron & Huesmann, 1984), it is plausible that playing violent games cooperatively might reduce aggressive responses.
+Because cooperation and empathy can counteract aggression (Eron & Huesmann, 1984), it is plausible that cooperative gameplay might reduce anger.

-Motivated by these findings and the theoretical framework, this project investigates whether cooperative gameplay moderates anger expressions in online gaming discourse.
-Specifically, we examine if cooperative modes attenuate anger compared to non-cooperative modes across different game types and subreddit contexts.
+Motivated by these findings and the GLM framework, this project investigates whether cooperative gameplay moderates anger expressions in online gaming discourse.
+Specifically, we examine whether cooperative modes reduce anger compared to non-cooperative modes across different game types and subreddit contexts.

 **Research Questions:**
-1. Does team play increase anger level expressed in subreddit gaming communities?
+1. Does team play increase anger expression in subreddit gaming communities?
 2. Does cooperative gameplay reduce anger expression in gaming communities?

 **Hypotheses:**

-- Hypothesis 1: Increased team play—i.e., games involving more players or multiplayer modes—is associated with higher anger expression.
+- H1: Greater team play (e.g., larger multiplayer modes) is associated with increased anger expression.
-This hypothesis is inspired by evidence that playing with weak or frustrating teammates often elicits anger, especially in competitive multiplayer environments where coordination and performance matter.
-As the number of players increases, the potential for conflict, frustration, and thus anger may rise, reflected in the emotional content of online comments.
+This reflects evidence that coordination failures and frustrating teammates often elicit anger, especially in competitive settings where performance matters.
-- Hypothesis 2: Cooperative gameplay moderates anger expression, such that playing cooperatively reduces anger, particularly in genres or subreddit communities associated with violent or competitive content.
+- H2: Cooperative gameplay reduces anger expression.
-Based on the General Learning Model (GLM) and empirical findings on prosocial game effects, cooperative play may buffer aggressive responses by fostering empathy and social bonding, thereby lowering anger expression despite violent or competitive game contexts.
+Drawing on the GLM and research on prosocial games, cooperative play may foster empathy and social bonding, thereby buffering against anger—even in violent or competitive contexts.
-Together, these hypotheses aim to clarify the complex relationship between game mode (team size and cooperation), game content, and emotional reactions as reflected in gamer discourse online.

 ## Dataset